Ouasim Bouy

-Ouasim Bouy (born 11 June 1993) is a Dutch professional footballer who plays as a defensive midfielder or centre back for Qatari club Al Kharaitiyat.
+Ouasim Bouy (born 11 June 1993) is a Dutch professional footballer who plays as a defensive midfielder or centre back.

 Bouy is a former Netherlands U19 international, and is able to represent either the Netherlands or Morocco at senior level.

 Club career

 Early career

 Born in Amsterdam, Bouy grew up in the youth academy of A.V.V.
 Zeeburgia, where he remained from 1999 until 2008.
 The young player was scouted by local giants AFC Ajax, where he eventually transferred in July 2008.

 After officially joining the neighboring giants, Bouy was registered into the club's youth academy.
 Bouy would ultimately remain within the club's youth setup for three years before transferring to Italian giants, Juventus on a free transfer.

 Juventus

 On 30 January 2012, Bouy traveled to Turin to have a medical in the Clinica Fornaca di Sessant and at the Istituto di Medicina dello Sport in order to formalize the potential transfer to Juventus, that was sealed just an hour later.
 Involved with the Primavera for the remainder of the season, he scored several goals and impressed with his creativity and maturity.
 On 31 August 2012, Bouy signed for Serie B side, Brescia Calcio on a season-long loan deal.
 One day later, Bouy made his senior debut in the 2012–13 Serie B against Juve Stabia.
 Following his debut for the club, Bouy's form continued to excel, as he earned a place in the club's starting lineup, scoring a single goal, and assisting 5 others in his first 17 matches.
 His great form for Brescia was unfortunately brought to an end on 6 February 2013, when he suffered an ACL injury in a friendly, thus ending his season.